 Your Own Organization’s Party

 Attendance here may be mandatory.
 Some firms invite clients; some hold employee-only celebrations.
-In any variation, if your health permits, it’s a good idea to go.
+In any variation, it’s a good idea to go.
 Showing your face reminds everyone who you are.
 This might be a first chance to meet certain people.
 The informal atmosphere may allow a conversation you couldn’t have virtually or at the office.

 Know the dress code.
 If you need a tuxedo, buy or rent one.
 No, your black suit isn’t good enough.
 On the other hand, you don’t want to be overdressed.
 [Tom Hanks’ party outfit in the movie “Big” comes to mind.]
 Ask advice from others who have attended in years past, then dress to impress.
 Wear comfortable shoes.